Welcome to the parish church of St Nicholas, Wells-next-the-Sea

 There are activities throughout the week including three services on Sundays with differing styles of worship, morning Communion on Wednesday followed by coffee and chat, a summer concert season, guided history walks and activities during Carnival Week including an ‘Open Tower’, a chance to have a go at bell-ringing.
 Our parent and toddler group ‘Little Fishes’ meets twice a month and Messy Church is on the 2nd Saturday of each month.

-However, in the current situation all of our activities are suspended and the building is closed.
-Please see the side bar for details of the ways we are continuing to be an active in prayer and worship.
+However, in the current situation most of our activities are suspended but the building is now open daily 10.00-4.00 and we have resumed one Sunday service at 9.30am rotating around the group whilst continuing to broadcast a live-streamed service at 11.00am.
+Please see the side bar for more details and for information about the other ways in which we are continuing to be active in prayer and worship.

-For now you can still take a look around St Nicholas by using the virtual tour below, and we look forward to seeing you in person in happier times.
+For now you can take a look around St Nicholas by using the virtual tour below, and we look forward to seeing you in person.

 Restoration Appeal Update: Good news!
 Press release 20/3/20